DizzyHSlightlyVoided/UIconEdit/ClassReference.md

 ##### [`NotSupportedException`](https://msdn.microsoft.com/en-us/library/system.notsupportedexception.aspx)
-In a set operation, an element with the same [`Width`](#property-public-systemint16-width--get-set-), [`Height`](#property-public-systemint16-height--get-set-), and [`BitDepth`](#property-public-uiconeditbitdepth-bitdepth--get-set-) already exists in the list at a different index, or the specified value is already associated with a different icon file.
+In a set operation, an element with the same [`IconFrame.Width`](#property-public-virtual-systemint16-width--get-set-), [`IconFrame.Height`](#property-public-virtual-systemint16-height--get-set-), and [`IconFrame.BitDepth`](#property-public-uiconeditbitdepth-bitdepth--get-set-) already exists in the list at a different index, or the specified value is already associated with a different icon file.

 --------------------------------------------------
 ## Property: `public virtual System.Int32 Count { get; }`